ropensci/roweb3/content/blog/2025-10-30-httr2-cache/index.md

 In the case of Meetup, we discovered that:

 - JWT authentication requires a Pro Meetup account
-- Creating new OAuth applications requires a Pro account (existing apps are [grandfathered](https://en.wikipedia.org/wiki/Grandfather_clause))
+- Creating new OAuth applications also requires a Meetup Pro account (existing apps are [grandfathered](https://en.wikipedia.org/wiki/Grandfather_clause))
 - Device flow is not supported at all

 So we needed two paths: JWT for Pro account holders, and something else for everyone with a grandfathered OAuth app.